 After leaving the Far East both the Lancashires and the Loyals spent a short while in England before moving to Germany.
 The Loyals merely staged at home and arrived in Wuppertal early in 1960, while the Lancashires who returned six months later, stayed rather longer and moved via the Isle of Wight to Plymouth before going to Hilden near Dusseldorf at the end of 1961.
 The Hilden tour was marked by the battalion winning the Army Basketball Championships in three successive years, and the ‘twinning’ of the towns of Hilden and Warrington.

-Early in 1963 the Loyals returned to Barnard Castle, from where over the next four years they travelled extensively; literally around the world.
-In 1967 they went to Cyprus, Kenya and Swaziland, in 1964 after public duties at Buckingham Palace, when they were again visited by their Colonel-in-Chief, half the battalion went on training to New Zealand while the first six months of 1965 were spent in Cyprus.
+The Loyals returned to Barnard Castle in 1962, from where over the next four years they travelled extensively; literally around the world.
+In 1963 they went to Cyprus, Kenya and Swaziland, in 1964 after public duties at Buckingham Palace, when they were again visited by their Colonel-in-Chief, half the battalion went on training to New Zealand while the first six months of 1965 were spent in Cyprus.
 Early in 1966 they moved to Malta.

 Soon after arriving in Catterick in 1964 the Lancashires continued the pre-independence presence in Swaziland for nine months and then, in the autumn of 1965, did a spell of public duties at Windsor Castle.
 In March 1966 the freedom of Haslingden, which had been granted to the 4th East Lancashires two years earlier, was extended to the Lancashire Regiment.
 After a brief visit to Cyprus the battalion started to prepare for an emergency tour in Aden.